 - What if I can’t attend all the classes live?
 Will that affect my grade?

 - Is there a payment plan option in case the enrollment fee is more than I can afford?

 - Will the classes be available for viewing online even after the course has ended?

 #7 Host an online kick-off event to get sign-ups

 This strategy works best for non-academic courses.
-Host a free, kick-off event to provide more details and get participants excited.
-Use the opportunity to explain the benefits of your class, answer questions and let people get a sense of the type of instructor you’ll be.
-This is your chance to shine so be enthusiastic and, of course, be prepared.
+Host a free event to provide more details and get participants excited.
+Explain the benefits of your class, answer questions and let people get a sense of the type of instructor you’ll be.
+This is your chance to shine so be enthusiastic and be prepared.

 - Promote the kick-off event via social media and through your subscription lists.

-- Offer a discount at the end of the event to motivate people to register with 24 hours.
+- Offer a discount at the end of the event to motivate people to register.

 - Host the live event 6-8 weeks before your class is scheduled to begin.

 #8 Send personalized inspiration to encourage live attendance